The RDL, or Romanian deadlift, is a lower-body exercise that predominantly focuses on the posterior chain.

 Benefits of the RDL

-The RDL is a great exercise to work the posterior chain muscles, specifically the hamstrings, glutes and erector spinae of the low back.
+The RDL, also referred to as a stiff leg deadlift, is a great exercise to work the posterior chain muscles, specifically the hamstrings, glutes and erector spinae of the low back.

 Romanian deadlifts work as a terrific accessory lift to aid in the development of those bigger compound lifts.